Ordering & Shipping

 We do not offer refunds or exchanges.
 All sales are final.
 And we do not offer restocking fees.

 Damaged Goods & Returns

 All tiles leave our warehouse carefully packed and in perfect condition.
+We photograph and video tape each order as it is packed prior to pickup as proof.
 Claims for damaged or broken tiles must be made through your shipping company.
-Each customer is responsible for inspecting all tiles when received.
-Please record any immediately obvious damage on the freight company Bill of Lading (BOL) at the time of delivery.
+Each customer is responsible for unwrapping inspecting all boxes when received.
+The driver must wait 15 mins for the inspection and you must record any obvious damage to the boxes immediately on the freight company Bill of Lading (BOL) at the time of delivery.
 If there is damage or issues with the delivery, photographs will also be required to assist in any claims being made.